miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 ### Building the Docker Image for Odoo

-After running this command, we only need to run it again in order to build a new image in case there is an upstream Odoo update or if we modify our Dockerfile with additional instructions.
+After running this command, we would only need to run it again in order to build a new image in case there is an upstream Odoo update or if we modify our Dockerfile with additional instructions.

 ```bash
 cd /opt/odoo/16/conf/